radar/chronic/README.md

 {:ok, ~N[2018-10-02 12:00:00.000000], 0}
 ```

-This is a better time because it's in the future; probbaly what you want.
+This is a better time because it's in the future; probably what you want.

 However, it's important to note here that the `offset` value will be `0` rather than the correct timezone, so it's better ignored in this case.